 Why a Point-in-Time Count?

 Point-in-Time Counts are important to understanding the extent and nature of homelessness in each continua.
 The number of individuals experiencing homelessness and their characteristics provide insight into the needs of clients as well as looking at trends in homelessness.
 This kind of information is useful for influencing policy and planning efforts at the local, state, and national levels.
 In addition, conducting a PIT Count brings public awareness and attention to homelessness.
 This counts both sheltered and unsheltered homeless folks.
 For the unsheltered count, volunteers will enter data via an online portal.
-The Balance of State Unsheltered PIT guide can be found here, the Springfield Unsheltered PIT guide is here, and we also have the guide for the St. Louis Unsheltered PIT Count.
+The 2019 Point in Time Count will occur the night of January 30.

 Programs Included in the Sheltered Point-in-Time Count